 Example exercise: Seated Dumbbell Shoulder Press

-b) Starting as pictured in image A, with a dumbbell in each hand push straight up, directly above your shoulders.
-Pause briefly at the top and return under control to the start position.
+- Starting with a dumbbell in each hand push straight up, directly above your shoulders.
+Pause briefly at the top and return — while staying in control — to the start position.

 Example exercises: Farmer’s Walks

-a) Pick up a relatively heavy dumbbell in each hand and stand tall (image A).
+- Pick up a relatively heavy dumbbell in each hand and stand tall.

 Building Core Strength

 Example exercise: RKC Plank

 - Get into position by lying on your front and then pushing up onto your elbows and balls of your feet.
 Next, squeeze your glutes (this will shorten your abdominals so they contract harder), and your thighs.

 - Imagine pulling your elbows and toes together and hold like this for the most intense plank you’ve ever done.
 This is much more about how hard you squeeze rather than holding it for a long time — think of it as more of a sprint than a marathon.

 TIP: Try not to fall flat on your face when finished!